foodiecravings/foodiecravings.github.io/index.md

 Ever having a craving for food but you don't know where to get the best of the best?
 Well youre in luck!
 Foodie Cravings hopes to create a website that can help the UH community feed their cravings.
 Our website is able to collect information from campus restaurants and even locations off campus.
 Some information that Foodie Cravings shares with our users is the location, visual aids, price, and ratings.
 You can check out our [repository](https://github.com/foodiecravings/foodiecravings) as well as our live [website](http://foodiecravings.meteorapp.com/#/)!
-Here are links to our recent updates in our[Milestone1](https://github.com/foodiecravings/foodiecravings/projects/1), [Milestone2](https://github.com/foodiecravings/foodiecravings/projects/2), and [Milestone3](https://github.com/foodiecravings/foodiecravings/projects/3) project boards!
+Here are links to our recent updates in our [Milestone1](https://github.com/foodiecravings/foodiecravings/projects/1), [Milestone2](https://github.com/foodiecravings/foodiecravings/projects/2), and [Milestone3](https://github.com/foodiecravings/foodiecravings/projects/3) project boards!

 ## User Guide